A Style Guide for Students Writing Papers and Reports

 You may think I'm petty for insisting on proper prose.
 The reason I do it is because a report that ignores these rules is hard to read and annoys the reader.
 Making it hard to read wastes my time, and I don't feel I've got time to waste.

 Many students have the attitude of “I'll write it down quickly and worry about the details later.”
 That's fine, as long as you worry about the “details” before you present a draft for feedback.
-Experience is they don't, and sloppy remains sloppy.
-I am yet to experience a case where I got to read a sloppily/carelessly written draft which ended up being a well-written thesis.
+Experience is you don't, and sloppy remains sloppy.
+In about thirty years as an academic, I am yet to experience a case where I got to read a sloppily/carelessly written draft which ended up being a well-written thesis.
 These cases may exist, I just haven't seen them.
 Avoid starting off in the wrong direction!
 The section on typical mistakes tries to help you with this.
 Read it before you start, and read it again before you hand out a draft for feedback!

 Title